ndy-s/nvim-config/README.md

 # My Neovim Config
-This is my Neovim setup built using Lua designed to boost my workflow and productivity, as it's blazingly faster than any other IDE I've used.
-For LSP, Treesitter, formatting, and debugging, it currently supports Shell, Lua, JavaScript, TypeScript, PHP, and Java.
-It's also easy to customize if you need to add support for more languages or adjust it to fit your specific needs.
+This is my custom Neovim setup, built with Lua, designed to enhance my workflow and productivity.
+It offers exceptional speed, outperforming other IDEs I have used, and is highly customizable to meet my specific needs and preferences.
+The configuration supports LSP, Treesitter, formatting, and debugging for languages such as Shell, Lua, JavaScript, TypeScript, PHP, and Java.
+Additionally, it is easy to extend and adapt, allowing for seamless integration of additional languages and features.

 ## Preview
 Here’s a preview of what my Neovim setup looks like in action: